 By the time I had rounded up support and returned to the Supervisor, she was no longer a rank beginner.
 Many people and causes had already caught her ear.

-But—just hours before the application closed for a small federal multi-modal transportation grant—she agreed to put a few thousand taxpayer dollars toward the match money.
+But—just hours before the application closed for a small federal multi-modal transportation grant and at the insistence of her trail aide Merrily Pierce—Supervisor Hudgins agreed to put up a few thousand taxpayer dollars as match money to obtain a grant.